META-CMP/data/README.md

 > [!IMPORTANT]
 > At the moment, this repo also contains our analysis scripts and results.
-But we should think about creating a separate repo for this within our organization.
+But we should think about creating a separate repo for this within our GitHub organization.

 ...